smyhill/smyhill/README.md

 - 🌱 I’m learning **Go** and **Reactive Java**

-- 🪣 I’m interested in **⚽ soccer 🧩 puzzle games 📈 obscure facts 🌯 and eating chimichangas at 11 PM**
+- 🪣 I’m interested in **⚽ soccer/football 🧩 puzzle games 📈 obscure facts 🌯 and eating chimichangas at 11 PM**

 - 🤝 Let's work together on 🎨 **some p5js art**